Agetech · V2D hero · dashed gold blocks mark assets still needed Read the editorial memo →

 A working AI service prototype that replaced a sequential intake interview with eight task-shaped tools — and made a funded beta defensible.

-The case in seven moves
+The case in 7 moves

-6. What we got wrong about what caregivers needed
+6. What we got wrong

 12

-caregivers tested across two structural versions
+caregivers tested

 v2 model

-adopted as production specification
+production specification

 Beta

-greenlit and funded for fall 2026
+greenlit and funded

 Chapter 01

-To answer that question, you need something closer to the actual experience.
 Static mockups can't tell you whether caregivers will trust an AI, engage with its tone, or find its questions useful rather than invasive.
-The prototype had to actually behave like the service.
-Only then could you learn what was actually wrong with it.
-I came in eight months after the foundational work was done.
-My scope: design and build the prototype, test it with real caregivers, synthesize what we learned.
+The prototype had to behave like the service.

 The service blueprint — designed to run on a custom GPT, not a wireframe.
 The prototype had to behave like the real thing.